-1.6 INTERNATIONAL HARMONIZATION
+INTERNATIONAL HARMONIZATION

-Concurrent with the preparation of the first edition of this document, the European Committee for Standardization (CEN) was preparing a similar document for the European Union (EU).
+Concurrent with the preparation of this document, the European Committee for Standardization (CEN) was preparing a similar document for the European Union (EU).
 Developments in both the United States and CEN were monitored, and every effort was made to harmonize the impact performance standards, e.g., using the same or similar testing conditions and evaluation criteria.
 However, given the inherent differences in highway and traffic conditions between the United States and the EU, differences between the U. S. guidelines and CEN standards are to be expected.

-1.7 ANALYTICAL AND EXPERIMENTAL TOOLS
+ANALYTICAL AND EXPERIMENTAL TOOLS

-Design and development of a new safety feature is a complicated process in which full-scale crash testing is used to demonstrate the satisfactory impact performance of the feature.
+Design and development of a new safety feature is a complicated process in which full-scale crash test- ing is used to demonstrate the satisfactory impact performance of the feature.
 During the early stages of design and development, analytical and experimental tools are typically used to aid in the process, including:

+Chapter 1—Introduction | 7

 principles of mechanics,